BLACKNFT605/monad/README.md

 3. Deploying smart contracts on Monad:

-Once the `.env` file is setup, you can now run the below command in your terminal.
+Once the `.env` file is set up, you can now run the below command in your terminal.

 ```sh
 yarn deploy